tari-project/tari/Contributing.md

 * `dibbler` - this branch contains experimental features that might not work, be rigorously tested, or even break consensus if the code were to run on mainnet.

 Almost all new code enters the codebase via the `development` branch.
+Every release cycle, the `dibbler` branch is reset to point to a recent `development` commit, along with the set of newly gated features that are ready for testing.
+This process is described in more detail below.

 Hotfixes and urgent updates can be made on other branches from time to time.
 These changes will then be cherry-picked into the other branches to keep the code base consistent.